Eppo-exp/eppo-docs/docs/sdks/server-sdks/python.md

 	…
 ```

 Our approach is highly flexible: it lets you configure properties that match the relevant entity for your feature flag or experiment.
-For example, if a user is usually on iOS but they are connecting from a PC browser this time, they probably should not be offered an ApplePay option, in spite of being labelled an iOS user.
+For example, if a user is usually on iOS but they are connecting from a PC browser this time, they probably should not be offered an Apple Pay option, in spite of being labelled an iOS user.

 :::note